 Case 2:

-1 The tester logs into network product application using a privileged account .
+1. The tester logs into network product application using a privileged account .

-2 The network product application generates password expiry notification for user Y to force user Y to change the password.
+2. The network product application generates password expiry notification for user Y to force user Y to change the password.

-3 The tester logs out as a privileged user and logs on as user Y.
+3. The tester logs out as a privileged user and logs on as user Y.

 4. The tester is prompted to change his password and creates a new password by following the password policy management.

-5 The network product application confirms change in password by, for example, displaying "Password Changed Successfully".
+5. The network product application confirms change in password by, for example, displaying "Password Changed Successfully".

-6 The tester successfully logs-in the network product application as user Y using the new password.
+6. The tester successfully logs-in the network product application as user Y using the new password.

 Case 3: